 or complete the form below.

-Causes of Aggression in Adolescence
+What Causes Aggression in Adolescence?

-Some specific causes of aggression include:
+Some specific causes of teen aggression include:

 ADHD and Learning Disabilities

-Mental Health and Aggression in Teens
+Mental Health and Behavioral Disorders

+Aggression can be a kind of trauma response.
 Children with a history of physical or sexual abuse are more likely to demonstrate aggression as a teen or adult.
 Childhood trauma also contributes to other mental health issues, such as anxiety and depression, that can manifest as teen aggression.

-Teen Substance Abuse
+Teen Substance Use

 How to Cope with Aggression in Teens

 It can be frustrating, stressful, and scary to parent a teen who is demonstrating aggressive or violent behaviors.
 Although parents can’t control their teenagers’ behavior, they can control the way they respond to aggression and violence.
-Here are some ways to cope with aggression in teens.

 Use calm body language

 Nonverbal cues, including body language, are often more impactful ways of communicating than talking.
 Parents who are struggling with aggressive teenagers can help de-escalate tense situations by using body language and stances that are open, calm, and non-confrontational.
-Crossed arms, shifting back and forth, breathing fast, huffing and puffing, and eye-rolling are a few examples of nonverbal communication that isn’t helpful when dealing with an aggressive teenager.

 Model appropriate behaviors